-The Mini-Gastric Bypass is a type of gastric bypass operation that can be performed with a laparoscopic technique, using keyhole incisions.
+The Mini Gastric Bypass is a type of gastric bypass operation which can be performed with a laparoscopic technique, using keyhole incisions.
 The procedure might be more aptly named a Loop Gastric Bypass, and in fact, that term is coming into common usage among surgeons.
 The Loop Gastric Bypass name refers to the technique used during the procedure where the surgeon creates a surgical configuration at the top of the small intestine in an area called the jejunum.
 Part of the small intestine is connected directly to the stomach pouch.
-For surgeons, a loop gastrojejunostomy (or Loop Gastric Bypass) differs from the Roux-en-Y gastrojejunostomy in that the procedure involves connecting a loop of jejunum instead of creating a “Y” type configuration (see figures).
+For surgeons, a loop gastrojejunostomy (or Loop Gastric Bypass) differs from the Roux-en-Y gastrojejunostomy (Roux-en-Y Gastric Bypass) in that the procedure involves connecting a loop of jejunum instead of creating a “Y” type configuration.

 But if the procedures are so similar, what’s the point of having both?
 The rationale behind the Loop Gastric Bypass is that the procedure is technically simpler and less risky than the Roux-en-Y reconstruction, and the results can be more easily modified or even reversed if there’s a need.